kmal808/shared-todos/README.md

 ---

-# To run this project on a code editor:

-# To run this project on a code editor:
+# To run this project locally:

-1. Install all the dependencies or node packages used for development via Terminal
-1. Install all the dependencies or node packages used for development via Terminal

-`npm install`
-`npm install`
+1. Creat an empty project folder, `cd` into said folder and run the 'git clone' command.

+2. Once tbe files have been cloned down to your local run the `npm install` command to install the needed packages and dependencies.

-2. Create a `.env` file and add the following as `key: value`
+3. Create a `.env` file
+`touch .env`
-3. Create a `.env` file and add the following as `key: value`
+add the following as `key: value` pairs:
 - PORT: 2121 (can be any port example: 3000)
 - DB_STRING: `your database URI`

----

-Have fun testing and improving it! 😎

-- PORT: 2121 (can be any port example: 3000)
-- DB_STRING: `your database URI`

----

-Have fun testing and improving it! 😎
+4. run `npm run start` to fire up the development server

+5. Now enter `localhost:PORT` into your browser address bar (PORTv. vv= the port number choosen in the`.env` file.

+6. Make changes to your clone and enjoy 😎